Long-time readers may recall I first visited Machu Picchu in 2011 when I did the 4-day Salkantay trek.

 While we waited to check-in, a few of us walked further up to the natural hot springs for which the town is named.

-Several square-shaped, tiled-lined pools were filed with murky green water.
+Several square-shaped, tiled-lined pools were filled with murky green water.
 It did not look appealing, despite seeing several travelers soaking in them.